-respectively, over a Si(111) substrate.
+AFM Operation In Dynamic Mode (a), and of the onset of the chemical bonding between the outermost tip respectively, over a Si(111) substrate.
 At these surfaces, a small concentration of substitutional Si defects, characterized by a diminished topographic contrast, is usually found.
-The green arrows indicate atomic (4.3 4.3) nm; for the acquisition parameters (Sugimoto et al., Nature 2007).
+The green arrows indicate atomic positions where force spectroscopic measurements were performed.
+Image dimensions are (4.3 4.3) nm; for the acquisition parameters (Sugimoto et al., Nature 2007).